CandleLabAI/PCBSegClassNet/README.md

 ## Overview:

-This repository contains the source code of our paper, PCBSegClassNet (Under review for publication in <a href="https://www.sciencedirect.com/journal/expert-systems-with-applications">Expert Systems With Applications</a>).
+This repository contains the source code of our paper, PCBSegClassNet (published in <a href="https://www.sciencedirect.com/journal/expert-systems-with-applications">Expert Systems With Applications</a>).

 We present PCBSegClassNet, a novel deep neural network for PCB component segmentation and classification.
 We perform segmentation on the whole PCB image and classification on the individual component images.
 We design a novel two-branch network for achieving high segmentation and classification performance.